 Chris Dvorak (intern ringer): Chris started ringing handbells with his church, Blessed Sacrament, in 2011, with no prior musical background.
 He just loved the way it sounded and it looked like a lot of fun.
 After attending a Virginia Bronze concert in 2013, it just enhanced his desire to learn faster.
 He joined Virginia Bronze in 2014 as a roady, and is now an intern ringer.
 In addition to handbells, Chris enjoys golf, tennis and is a high school basketball referee.

-Kelley La Croix: Kelley has played handbells for nine years.
+Kelley La Croix: Kelley has played handbells for ten years.
 She rings in several handbell groups in the Northern VA area.
 She also plays violin and cello.

-Mike Mandigo: Mike has been ringing for 23 years.
+Mike Mandigo: Mike has been ringing for nearly 25 years.
 He has directed groups for children and youth at Ox Hill Baptist Church.
 He is a retired technology instructional coach for Fairfax County Public Schools.
 In his spare time he builds small decorative boxes and furniture.

 Kathy Murphy: Born and raised in Northern Virginia, Kathy started ringing handbells at the age of 10, under the direction of Fran Underwood (who just so happens to be a fellow ringer in VAB!).
-She has an M.Ed. from Marymount University and works as a special education teacher at a middle school in Fairfax County.
+She has an M.Ed. from Marymount University and works as a special education teacher at an elementary school in Fairfax County.

 Alice Real: Alice has been ringing for over 13 years and also plays piano.
 In college, she played harpsichord and recorder with the William & Mary Early Music Ensemble.
 Alice has a bachelor’s degree in history and music and a masters in early elementary education.
 She is an elementary general music teacher with Fairfax County Public Schools.

-Kristen Reck: Kristen started playing handbells with her Mom when she was 13.
+Kristen Reck (Treasurer): Kristen started playing handbells with her Mom when she was 13.
 She also plays piano, sings in her church choir, and practices Irish dance.
 Kristen is currently pursuing her PhD in Environmental Science at George Mason University.